Fork me on GitHub

 Using Custom Listeners and Reporters

 TestNG provides support for attaching custom listeners, reporters, annotation transformers and method interceptors to your tests.
 By default, TestNG attaches a few basic listeners to generate HTML and XML reports.
+You can configure multiple custom listeners like this:

 <dependencies>